tdwg/vocab/documentation-specification.md

                          <http://orcid.org/0000-0002-6513-4996>;
      dc:creator "TDWG Darwin Core Task Group";
      dcterms:license <http://creativecommons.org/licenses/by/4.0/>;
-     xmpRights:UsageTerms "This document is governed by the standard legal, copyright, licensing provisions and disclaimers issued by Biodiversity Information Standards (TDWG).";
      dcterms:description "Guidelines for implementing Darwin Core in Text files.";
-     dcterms:bibliographicCitation "Darwin Core Task Group, Biodiversity Information Standards (TDWG).
+     dcterms:bibliographicCitation "Darwin Core Task Group.
 2009.
-Darwin Core Text Guide. http://rs.tdwg.org/dwc/terms/guides/text/ (accessed on [date]).".
+Darwin Core Text Guide. , Biodiversity Information Standards (TDWG). http://rs.tdwg.org/dwc/terms/guides/text/ (accessed on [date]).".
 ```

 **4.2.2 Deprecating resources**

 Deprecation of a resource is an indication that the resource is invalid or no longer recommended for use.
-This is different from the situation where a resource is replaced by a newer version that is a modification of a previous version (section 4.3).
+This is different from the situation where a resource is replaced by a newer version that is a modification of a previous version (Section 4.3).
 In all cases, deprecation of a resource is indicated by assigning the property owl:deprecated with a value of "true" datatyped as xsd:boolean.
 An rdfs:comment property SHOULD provide a human-readable description of the circumstances of the deprecation.
 If another resource provides additional information or a possible replacement, a link SHOULD be made from the deprecated resource to the other resource using rdfs:seeAlso.

 When a resource is deprecated, that action represents a modification of that resource.
 Therefore, the value of dcterms:modified SHOULD be set to the date on which the decision to deprecate was made.
 After the resource is deprecated, there should be no additional modifications to the resource.
 So the dcterms:modified value of a deprecated resource represents the ending date of that resource's lifespan.

 At the standard level, deprecation occurs when a standard is assigned to the [Retired Standard](http://www.tdwg.org/standards/status-and-categories/) category.

-For information about deprecation of terms within vocabularies, see section 4.5.3.
+For information about deprecation of terms within vocabularies, see Section 4.5.3.

 **4.2.2.1 Example of deprecation of a resource (non-normative)**